-\begin{lemma} There exists a polynomial algorithm that turns a CNF formula $F$ into a minimal-size Horn formula $A$, a subset $X_C \subseteq \var(A)$ and a number $k$ such that forgetting all variables but $X_C$ from $A$ is expressed by a Horn formula of size $k$ if $F$ is satisfiable and only by CNF formulae of size greater than $k$ otherwise.
+\begin{lemma} There exists a polynomial algorithm that turns a CNF formula $F$ into a minimal-size Horn formula $A$, a subset $X_C \subseteq \var(A)$ and a number $k$ such that forgetting all variables except $X_C$ from $A$ is expressed by a Horn formula of size $k$ if $F$ is satisfiable and only by Horn formulae of size greater than $k$ otherwise.

 \end{lemma}

 \proof Let the formula be $F = \{f_1,\ldots,f_m\}$ and $X=\{x_1,\ldots,x_n\}$ its variables.
 The formula $A$ is built over an extended alphabet comprising the variables {} $X = \{x_1,\ldots,x_n\}$ and the additional variables {} $O = \{o_1,\ldots,o_n\}$, {} $E = \{e_1,\ldots,e_n\}$, {} $P = \{p_1,\ldots,p_n\}$, {} $T = \{t_1,\ldots,t_n\}$, {} $C = \{c_1,\ldots,c_m\}$, {} $R = \{r_1,\ldots,r_n\}$, {} $S = \{s_1,\ldots,s_n\}$ and {} $q$.